mmistakes/so-simple-theme/events/stancon2018/index.md

 ## Offsite Accommodations

-For those planning to attend the conference but not stay on the Asilomar grounds meals can be purchased a la cart,
+For those planning to attend the conference but not stay on the Asilomar grounds meals can be purchased a la carte:

 * Breakfast: $19.81
 * Lunch: $25.64
 * Dinner: $39.87

-A la cart meals also require a $12 facility fee per day.
+A la carte meals also require a $12 facility fee per day.

 # Contributed Talks: